PenguLoader/PenguLoader/plugins/@default/README.md

 This is a plugin built for League Loader itself with these goals:
 - Show welcome page and update changelog
 - Support i18n
-- Using Preact + SASS + TypeScript
+- Using SolidJS + SASS + TypeScript
 - Vite boilerplate template
 - Fully HMR supports, it's just better than legacy hot-reload
 - Auto-patching assets path, just put assets in dev folder only